 This applicant clearly explains how she personally wants to attend this particular university in The Netherlands.
 She lists her personal travel experience and mentions a specific mentorship program.

-Essay #2: The “Enthusiastic Achiever” Essay
+Personal Statement Essay #2: The “Enthusiastic Achiever” Essay

 I am passionate about computers because technology will continue to play a fundamental role in our lives.
 Based on this fact, I researched colleges that have both a strong computer science program and co-op program, and this is when I found Hofstra.
 I visited the campus for a tour and was really impressed with what I saw.
 Not only are the campus facilities top-notch, but the advanced computer science labs are world-class.
 This shows Hofstra’s focus to be able to provide the best intellectual and technical resources for students.
 I asked my tour guide about the class sizes and curriculum style.
 I was thrilled when he told me that average class sizes are in the 20s and that the curriculum emphasizes experiential learning.